AKSW/docs.ontowiki.net/ontowiki/skos.md

 ---
-layout: page
-title: Taxonomy Management
+title: skos
+tags: [ontowiki]
+sidebar: ontowiki_sidebar
+permalink: /ontowiki_skos/
 ---
 # Taxonomy Management
 ## How to create and publish a SKOS taxonomy in 5 minutes?
 In a real world case you would have deployed OntoWiki on a server reachable by some specific URL.
 Lets assume that URL is `http://www.products.com`.
 After the following steps the resources created in this examples would then be resolvable by accessing them with a browser, for example by visiting `http://www.products.com/owl_Class/Jewellery`.
 This means that all resources created in OntoWiki are automatically published.